Which Ear Plugs are Best?

 - Can be used to block Noise AND Water!

 - Similar to Custom Made Earplugs without the “custom price tag”

 - They are available with special filters – which means you can block harmful noise that causing hearing loss but still be able to hear conversations, music, alarms, etc.

 - They specifically offer Specialised Hearing Protection for:

-Is there a wrong and right way to insert ear plugs?
+Is there a right and wrong way to insert earplugs?
+Absolutely!